Colile1/alx-final-project/Proposal/Developing a Resource-Efficient Plant Care Dashboard_ A Software-Only Approach.md

 Store the session (cookie) and use it for all API requests.
 Ensure all plant data is user-specific and users resume from their last login. do the Svelte login/register page and frontend integration implementation.

+add option to get data directly from, various types of sensors

+add option to import data from data base or csv file

+add option for dark mode and light mode

 | **Phase 5: Testing, Documentation & Finalization** |  |  |  |
 | Day 19 | Comprehensive System Testing: Perform rigorous end-to-end testing of all features (data simulation, manual input, real-time display, historical charts, status indicators, optional features). | Detailed list of identified bugs and areas for improvement. | All software components. |
 | Day 20 | Debugging & Bug Fixing: Systematically address and resolve all identified bugs and issues from testing.
 Ensure all core functionalities operate reliably. | A fully functional and stable Resource-Efficient Plant Care Dashboard. | Text editor, web browser developer tools. |